Mount Washington, Massachusetts: Education

 Mount Washington has its own non-operating school district although its children are educated in the Mount Everett Regional School District consisting of Alford, Egremont, Monterey, New Marlborough, and Sheffield.
 Students in Alford, Egremont and Mount Washington attend the Appalachian School for kindergarten and first grades, with second through sixth grades attending the Undermountain Elementary School in Sheffield, and Mount Everett Regional High School in Sheffield for grades 7–12.
 Additionally, there are private schools in Sheffield, Great Barrington and Salisbury, Connecticut.

 The nearest community college is the South County Center of Berkshire Community College in Great Barrington.
 The nearest state college is Westfield State University.
 The nearest private college is Bard College at Simon's Rock in Great Barrington.

 Notable events

-An ongoing tradition taking place in Mount Washington for more than eight-five years is its annual Church Fair.
+An ongoing tradition taking place in Mount Washington for more than eighty-five years is its annual Church Fair.
 On the first Saturday in August, the townspeople of Mount Washington have come together for decades to work as a community to raise money for charity.
-Due to the 2020 COVID-19 pandemic, the community met online for the first virtual Mount Washington Church Fair.